 Need a place to sit and chat with friends, play games, or just chill?
-Come to the Afterschool Lounge on Mondays, Wednesdays and Fridays and use the library's large conference room as a group study room, game space, lounge and snack area.
+Come to the Afterschool Lounge on Mondays, Wednesdays and Thursdays and use the library's large conference room as a group study room, game space, lounge and snack area.

 Board and card games are available.
 Food and drinks are welcome.

 Crafts, trivia tournaments, video games, and other activities will be available on a rotating basis.